If you ask Google “what oak tree is common in the area of visalia, california?” the following are parts of it’s response:

 On 3/2/26, I spoke during public comments, about at least four oaks removed from a property near my home.

 Today, I drove by a different location than the one mentioned above.
 It’s a home my family had lived in since the mid-1980’s through about 2020.
 That property had four majestic oaks, trees that had been there well before the house was built in the 1920s or 1930s.
-They build the home and outbuildings around the existing oaks.
+(Correction: Zillow says the house was built in 1949.
+Those trees were easily there and quite large then, and well before any ordinances to protect them.)
+They built the home and outbuildings around the existing oaks.
 Two of those trees are now gone.

 The destruction of the Valley Oak forest, once heralded as something that made Visalia a special place to live, has begun.
 If you know of any trees that you want to remember, you better get some photos now.
 It’s likely they won’t be around much longer.
 Visalia will eventually look like any other valley city, with the only places to see the oak trees being Mooney Grove Park.